Skip to main content

 Research overview

-Our research at the Action & Cognition Lab focuses on voluntary action control, investigating how goals are represented in the brain, their flexibility, and how they are translated into structured plans and sequences of movement.
+In parallel, I investigate the brain mechanisms of motor control, exploring how voluntary actions are initiated, planned, and consciously experienced.
+This includes examining how goals are encoded in the brain, their flexibility, and how they are translated into structured plans and sequences of movement.

 • Supervision and teaching